Everything is sales including learning.

 “Wouldn’t it be great if you could sound out all the hard words so well that you could help a classmate sound them out, too?

 By simply asking, “Wouldn’t it be great if you…..” you paint the picture of what learning can be like for them.
 They may not have even thought or been able to put into words how knowing the answer, feeling confident again, and knowing something so well that they can help others is what they really wanted or could achieve.
-By posing the question this way, you seed the thought, “Yes, it would be great if……” Now you can work with them on a plan as to how they can achieve what would be so great.
+By posing the question this way, you seed the thought, “Yes, it would be great if……” Now you can work with them on a plan as to how they can achieve it.

 Remember this one thing before we move on to the next question.
 Asking “Wouldn’t it be great if you…..” and then filling in the blank requires that you fill in the blank with what motivates, excites, and inspires them….not you, or else they will not stay motivated and focused through the challenges.
 This isn’t about you…it is all about them.
 What moves them?
 What keeps them smiling?
-That’s what you fill in the rest of the question with.
+What do they want strong enough to push through the hard stuff?
+That’s what you fill in the blank with.

 Let’s try another one.